 - Line another sheet pan or a couple cafeteria trays with parchment paper.

-- Melt 1 ounce of dark chocolate and carefully transfer to a small piping bag or sandwich bag.
+- Melt 1 ounce of bittersweet dark chocolate and carefully transfer to a small piping bag or sandwich bag.
 Snip a small opening at one corner and pipe a small dot onto the center of each mound.
 Cool completely until the chocolate decorations are completely hardened.
 If it’s a warmer day, you may need to pop them into the fridge.

 - Capezzoli di Venere can be stored in an air-tight container in the refrigerator, but should be served at room temperature so the filling softens up a bit before enjoying.